Members face increased phishing and cyberattack attempts

-The attackers use phishing and social engineering techniques, calling members and claiming to be Mountain America fraud representatives asking them to verify who they are with their username, password, codeword, PIN and other sensitive information.
+Phone scams—Attackers may use phishing and social engineering techniques to call members, pretending to be Mountain America fraud representatives.
+They ask members to verify their identity with their username, password, codeword, PIN and other sensitive information.

-To protect yourself and others against phishing and other cybersecurity attacks, use these IT Security Best Practices.
+Protect yourself and others from phishing and other cybersecurity attacks by following these IT Security Best Practices.

-• Mountain America will never contact you and ask you to provide your online banking password, codeword or six-digit code.
-Don’t respond to emails or text messages that request personal information.
+• Mountain America will never contact you and ask for your online banking password, codeword or six-digit code.
+Never respond to emails or text messages requesting personal information.
 If you have any doubt, call our service center at 1-800-748-4302.

 • If you receive a suspicious email claiming to be from Mountain America, forward it as an attachment to phishing@macu.com.
 Learn how to spot a phishing email.

-• If you opened a questionable link and shared your login credentials, codeword, PIN or other sensitive information, please call the service center at 1-800-748-4302.
+• If you opened a questionable link and shared your login credentials, codeword, PIN or other sensitive information, immediately call our service center at 1-800-748-4302.

-• Change your password using a complex password—a mixture of capital and lowercase letters, numbers and symbols.
+• Change your password to something more complex—include a mixture of capital and lowercase letters, numbers and symbols.
 Make sure it’s at least eight characters long.
-Never reuse a password.
+Never reuse a password from another site.

 • Monitor your accounts using our free alerts and notifications.